-- The register of Registrable Vehicles in accordance with Part 4 of the Road Transport Act 2013
+- the Registrable Vehicles Register in accordance with Part 4 of the Road Transport Act 2013.

-- The register in accordance with section 15 of the Photo Card Act 2005.
+- a register required in accordance with section 15 of the Photo Card Act 2005.

 Roads and Maritime is responsible for maintaining the security of the information which is recorded in the registers and for ensuring that this information is not released except as provided by law.